xicodomingues/francinette/README.md

 ## FAQ

-If you have any questions I am probably in the barcelona cluster.
-Also, you can reach me on slack under `fsoares-`
+If you have any questions you can create an issue or reach me on slack under `fsoares-`

 #### I'm more advanced than the tests you have available.
 When are you adding more tests?